Take Care of Yourself

 - Remember, no matter how much effort you put in, your aging loved one is unlikely to consistently improve.
 The reality is that decline is inevitable and the demands increasing.

 - One of the greatest challenges for any caregiver is dealing with a loved one with Alzheimer's.
-For an insite into this difficult task read How to deal with Alzheimer's as a Caregiver.
+For an insight into this difficult task read How to deal with Alzheimer's as a Caregiver.
 Another useful article is The Impact of caring for a person with Dementia.